MartinRep/GitHub-project/README.md

  # Installation

+ - Visit https://github.com/settings/tokens and generate a new Access Token.
+You only need access to repositories, nothing else.
  - You need Python, of course.
 I used Python 3.7
  - Two extra packages: `pip install gitpython` , `pip install PyGithub`
- - Visit https://github.com/settings/tokens and generate a new Access Token.
-You only need access to repositories, nothing else.
+ - Or simply use `pip install -r requirements.txt`
  - Copy the token and paste it into the `github.py`.
 Variables for customization purposes are on the top of the file.
- - Or simply use `pip install -r requirements.txt`

- ## Optional for Linux based systems users.
+ ## Linux based systems.
+(Optional, but Recommended)

   - The script will install `github` script to your local bin folder so you can run it from anywhere
   `./install.sh <GiTHub Access Token>`
   - Or if you don't provide Token in argument it will prompt you for it.
   - You will be asked for a sudo password to access the `/usr/local/bin` folder.
+  - Now simply use `github <command>` from any folder.

-  ## Troubleshoot.
+  ### Troubleshoot.
   - Change file attributes in case it's not marked as executable `chmod +x ./install.sh`